Table Of Contents

 The years shown are illustrative, not a prediction of how often flat years will occur.

 In Year 3, the index credits nothing, but the $2,599 fee still applies, so the account slips backward.
-That single row is the point of the table: the cost does not pause when the market does.
+That single row is the point of the table: the charge keeps coming even when your return is zero.

 APM inline gray – Quiz Flow Rates